-Well, there’s a reason and I want to get to it right up front.
-Because I know that my Gulf Coast friends (yes, I’m looking at you Drick) would flip out if I called this recipe a “gumbo” and there’s no roux in sight.
-See, a real gumbo starts with the making of roux, a combination of flour and fat cooked to a particular dark or light color depending on the recipe.
+Well, there's a reason and I want to get to it right up front.
+Because I know that my Gulf Coast friends (yes, I'm looking at you Drick) would flip out if I called this recipe a "gumbo" and there's no roux in sight.
+See, a real gumbo starts with the making of roux, a combination of flour and fat cooked to a specific dark or light color depending on the recipe.

 So, instead of proclaiming that this is gumbo, I chose to call it gumbo-soup.
 It's definitely influenced by gumbo with its use of the trinity - onion, celery, and bell pepper - along with red pepper flakes, Tabasco, and Worcestershire, but it's not quite as thick owing to the lack of the roux.
 Okay - everybody happy now?

 What makes this gumbo soup so different is that it contains lentils!
-That’s right.
-I’m using lentils in place of the second protein, often chicken, that you’d usually find in gumbo.
+I'm using lentils in place of the second protein, often chicken, that you'd usually find in gumbo.
 Did you realize that lentils are one of the most nutritious foods in the world?
-They have loads of protein, they’re low in fat and high in fiber.
-I’ve also read that they are helpful in reducing cholesterol and beneficial to controlling diabetes.
-Good gracious, is there anything lentils can’t do?
+They have loads of protein, they're low in fat and high in fiber.
+I've also read that they are helpful in reducing cholesterol and beneficial for controlling diabetes.
+Good gracious, is there anything lentils can't do?

 Just rinse the lentils under cold running water.
 Then, believe it or not, all you do is add everything into a big slow cooker, set it on high, and let it go for about four hours.
 That's it!